BenWix/my_climb_dashboard/README.md

 # README
+#My Climb Dashboard
 My Climb Dashboard is an application to help users log quantifiable progress with their climbing training journey.

+###Features
-At this point there are three things that users can do to log their progress or document their journey.
+There are three factors that users can log to track their progress or document their journey.

 -Users may log routes that they have completed so they can see and track all climbs they have completed,
     currently the user can see the hardest climb they have completed and their most difficult flash